 The ground floor of the building, having much more modest decoration, served commercial functions, while the rich program of brick floor level decoration suggests that it was a representative floor with the chambers among which it was the most important – the council meeting room.
 The floors were connected by wooden stairs, placed in the entrance hall on the eastern side.
 The ground floor rooms were illuminated by small window openings with a segmental arch.
 Larger windows were used at the floor level.
 The building was warmed by a hypocaustum furnace, whose canals placed in the walls, spread heated air to individual rooms.

-To this day, gothic northern, eastern and southern walls have been preserved, and the gothic façade on the south side.
-The medieval cellars, located in the south-west wing, have a great historical value.
+To this day, gothic northern, eastern and southern walls have been preserved.
+The medieval cellars, located in the south-west wing, have also a great historical value.
 Unfortunately, they are currently unavailable, because after the Second World War they were covered with slag.
 The building of the Old Town Hall is now the seat of the Provincial Public Library.

 Website leksykonkultury.ceik.eu, Stary Ratusz w Olsztynie.